asuh/front-end-windows/readme.md

     nvm install node --reinstall-packages-from=node

-## ES6

-Javascript libraries such as React and Vue use modern versions of Javascript starting with ECMAScript 2015 (ES6).
-Browser quirks that gave rise to jQuery are less problematic because web standards are regularly implemented and iterated.
-Thus, a golden age of Javascript is upon us.

-Until browsers catch up implementing the newest features of ES6, it is recommended to use a transpiler to convert your unsupported ES6 back to ES5, which is universally supported in all modern browsers.

-The most popular transpiler is Babel(https://babeljs.io/).
-Only install this locally into an already created project if you need ES5 support.
-Check your project, it might already use Babel and you can skip this step.

-    npm install --save-dev babel-cli babel-preset-env

-Since it's generally a bad idea to run Babel globally you may want to uninstall the global copy by running `npm uninstall --global babel-cli`

 ## Sass

 Install your preprocessor of choice, but I recommend using either Sass (or maybe PostCSS).
 They all do the same thing but Sass has the most momentum since the end of the 2010s.